-The jettisoning of self-contained propulsion units after consumption of their propellants – a crucial technique for improving the mass ratio of space transport systems not using an environmental engine.
-Among the earliest pioneers of the idea appear to have been Conrad Haas and Johan Schmidlap in the 16th century.
+Staging is the jettisoning of self-contained propulsion units after consumption of their propellants – a crucial technique for improving the mass ratio of space transport systems not using an environmental engine.
+Among the earliest pioneers of the idea appear to have been Conrad Haas and Johan Schmidlap in the sixteenth century.
 However, the first detailed theoretical analysis of staging was done by Konstantin Tsiolkovsky.

 Serial staging was used, for example, on the Saturn V moon rockets.
 The Saturn V was a three stage rocket, which performed two staging maneuvers on its way to earth orbit.
 The discarded stages of the Saturn V were never retrieved.